 The First Hormonal Symptoms of Pancreatic Cancer

-The pancreas is an elongated organ that lies behind the stomach that carries out many important bodily functions.
+The pancreas is an elongated organ that lies behind the stomach and which carries out many important bodily functions.

 The pancreas is made up of two types of cells:

 - Endocrine cells: These are usually in the pancreatic islets.
 Essentially, they produce hormones that they directly release into the bloodstream.
-They normally produce insulin and glucagon.
-These are able to regulate the amount of glucose in the bloodstream.
+They normally produce insulin and glucagon, and are able to regulate the amount of glucose in the bloodstream.

 Overall, there are two types of pancreatic cancer, depending on the type of cells that they affects:

-- Exocrine pancreatic cancer: This is the one that manifests most frequently.
+- Exocrine pancreatic cancer: This is the most common type of pancreatic cancer.
 In most cases, it develops in the cells that produce digestive enzymes.

 Read more here: 9 Ways to Prevent Cancer, According to Experts

-Some people may not show any signs of the disease.
-Furthermore, the symptoms may vary depending on the type of pancreatic cancer the patient is suffering from.
-Thus, we can distinguish between:
+We should clarify that the symptoms may vary depending on the type of pancreatic cancer that the patient presents.

 Exocrine pancreatic cancer